Quantitative Finance

 MATH 585 | Introduction to Algorithmic Trading – Financial Data and Modeling | |

-IDS 690/MATH 590-02 | Special Topics: Case Studies in Quantitative Finance |
+IDS 599 | AI in Finance |

 Industry Speakers

-- “Applications of Data Science in Capital Markets Activities” – Kevin Benson.
-Mr. Benson heads the Data Strategy & Analytics (DSA) group at RBC Capital Markets.
-The DSA group is responsible for various data science solutions, including AI and machine learning models for capital markets.
-Earlier in his career, he worked in securitization and structured products for Morgan Stanley and JPMorgan.
-Kevinholds a DPhil in Theoretical Physics from the University of Oxford and an AB in Physics from Harvard University
+Mr. Benson leads the Data Strategy & Analytics (DSA) group for various data science solutions at RBC Capital Markets.
+He previously worked in securitization and structured products at Morgan Stanley and JPMorgan.
+Kevin holds a DPhil in theoretical physics from the University of Oxford and an AB in physics from Harvard University. - “Risk and Quantitative Analysis at BlackRock” – Yan Chen.

 Student Projects